 The Learning Commons is student focused and attempts to accommodate all student needs.
-The Learning Commons encompasses both a Mathematics Center and a Writing Center, in addition to other types of tutoring.
+The Learning Commons encompasses a Mathematics Center, a STEM Center, and a Writing Center, in addition to other types of tutoring.
 In addition to regular services, the Learning Commons attempts to find a tutor or schedule a study group for a particular class at students' requests.
 The Learning Commons is open Monday through Friday, with evening hours Monday through Thursday.
 Call 505.925.8900 to schedule an appointment.

-Transitional Studies
+Developmental Studies

-Transitional Studies (or developmental) courses, which are for college credit, are intended to provide the fundamental preparation for college-level work.
-The Transitional Studies Program is not a degree or certificate program itself, nor do the courses count towards a degree, although they do qualify for federal financial aid for up to 30 credits.
+Developmental Studies (or remedial) courses, which are for college credit, are intended to provide the fundamental preparation for college-level work.
+The courses do not count towards a degree, although they do qualify for federal financial aid for up to 30 credits.